Tecumseh: From warrior to chief

 After the American Revolutionary War ended in 1783, the United States claimed the lands north of the Ohio River by right of conquest; Britain had renounced its claims to the area in the Treaty of Paris.
 In response, Indians convened a great intertribal conference at Lower Sandusky in the summer of 1783.
 Speakers, most notably Joseph Brant of the Mohawk, argued that Indians must unite to hold onto their lands.
 They put forth a doctrine that Indian lands were held in common by all tribes, and so no further land should be ceded to the United States without the consent of all the tribes.
-This idea made a strong impression on Tecumseh, just fifteen years old when he attended the conference.
+This idea made a strong impression on Tecumseh, who was just fifteen years old when he attended the conference.
 As an adult, he would become such a well-known advocate of this policy that some mistakenly thought it had originated with him.
 The United States, however, insisted on dealing with the tribes individually, getting each to sign separate land treaties.
 In January 1786, Moluntha, civil chief of the Mekoche Shawnee division, signed the Treaty of Fort Finney, surrendering most of Ohio to the Americans.
 Later that year, Moluntha was murdered by a Kentucky militiaman, initiating a new border war.

 Tecumseh, now about eighteen years old, became a warrior under the tutelage of his older brother Cheeseekau, who emerged as a noted war chief.
 Tecumseh participated in attacks on flatboats traveling down the Ohio River, carrying waves of immigrants into lands the Shawnees had lost.
-He was disturbed by the sight of prisoners being cruelly treated by the Shawnees, an early indication of his lifelong aversion to torture and cruelty for which he would later be celebrated.
+He was disturbed by the sight of prisoners being cruelly treated by the Shawnees, an early indication of his lifelong aversion to torture and cruelty, for which he would later be celebrated.
 In 1788, Tecumseh, Cheeseekau and their family moved westward, relocating near Cape Girardeau, Missouri.
 They hoped to be free of American settlers, only to find colonists moving there as well, so they did not stay long.

 In late 1789 or early 1790, Tecumseh traveled south with Cheeseekau to live with the Chickamauga Cherokees near Lookout Mountain in what is now Tennessee.
 Some Shawnees already lived among the Chickamaugas, who were fierce opponents of U.S. expansion.
 Cheeseekau led about forty Shawnees in raids against colonists; Tecumseh was presumably among them.
 During his nearly two years among the Chickamaugas, Tecumseh probably had a daughter with a Cherokee woman; the relationship was brief, and the child remained with her mother.